CaptThomas/growthcoin/README.md

 software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Growthcoin Core software, see [https://growthcoin.org](https://growthcoin.org).
+For more information, as well as an immediately useable, binary version of the Growthcoin Core software, see our GitHub release page.

 License
 -------